ivadomed/ivadomed/docs/source/tutorials/two_class_microscopy_seg_2d_unet.rst

 We will use a publicly available dataset consisting of 10 microscopy samples of rat spinal cord.

-To download the dataset (~11MB), run the following commands in your terminal:
+To download the dataset (~11MB), run the following command in your terminal:

 .. code-block:: bash